Dr. Zalina Shari

 As Malaysia looks toward a more sustainable urban future, let’s ensure that sustainability includes all of us, not just on paper, but in practice.

 When communities are truly heard, we don't just build better spaces—we build collective pride, trust, and a sense of belonging.
-Source: Envato
+Source: Envato Elements.

 When communities are truly heard, we don't just build better spaces—we build collective pride, trust, and a sense of belonging.
-Source: Envato
+Source: Envato Elements.

 What to Read the Full, Open Access Research Article?